This post may contain affiliate links. Please see my disclosure policy for details.

 This viewpoint took my breath away and reminded me of a fairytale, like something out of a Disney movie!

 Castle towers, church spires, a view of the ocean, and more.
 Here’s the ultimate guide on how to get the perfect shot of Old Town Tallinn from the Patkuli viewing platform.

 Patkuli vs Kohtuotsa viewing platform

 A lot of tourists when visiting this city seem to ask the question about which viewpoint is best.
-Patkuli vs Kohtuotsa seem to be the favourites amongst those visiting.
+Patkuli vs Kohtuotsa seems to be the favourites amongst those visiting Tallinn.

 But, I believe they’re both beautiful in their own ways and provide different perspectives of the city.

 Kohtuotsa Viewing Platform has ‘The Times We Had’ wall and so it’s a popular spot for a selfie whereas Patkuli will give you that perfect landscape view of Tallinn.

 Either way, both viewpoints are a few minute’s walk from each other and so it’s not an effort to see both.
 You won’t waste any energy and, if you’re stuck for time it’s easy to find.